celo-org/docs/docs/celo-holder-guide/celo-recovery.md

 1. [Download](https://app.mycrypto.com/download-desktop-app) then open the MyCrypto desktop app and click on **View & Send**
 2. Access using **Mnemonic Phrase**
-3. Enter in your Valora Account Key into the Mnemonic Phrase box (tip: click the eye icon to easily see your phrase) the click **Choose address**
+3. Enter in your Valora Recovery Phrase into the Mnemonic Phrase box (tip: click the eye icon to easily see your phrase) the click **Choose address**
 4. Change the **Address** from "Default (ETH)" to "Custom".
 Enter `m/44'/52752'/0'/0` into the box that pops up next to it.
 5. Select the address that matches your Valora Account number (it's usually the first one).
 6. Click **Unlock**